Skip to content

 component Button text: "Cancel" variant: secondary

-component Button text: "Delete" variant: ghost
+component Button text: "Delete" variant: danger

 }